SergPerep/sergperep.github.io/dev/code-performance.md

 7. Arrays vs lists
 8. Parallel tasks

-# Avoid chaining high-level functions
+# Avoid chaining collection extension methods

-A high-level function iterates the whole collection.
-A chain of high-level functions iterates collections several times.
+A LINQ extension method iterates the whole collection.
+A chain of extension methods iterates collections several times.
 This increases processing time.

 To optimise and save time - combine high-level functions into a single for-loop, which will iterate the collection a single time.